 The examination invigilators will tell you what to do.
 If you have to evacuate the room leave everything on your desk and leave the room in silence.
 You must not attempt to communicate with any other candidates during the evacuation.

-Pupils who have examinations in both morning and afternoon sessions must bring a packed lunch.
+Pupils who have examinations in both morning and afternoon sessions are advised to bring a packed lunch.

-The details on your Statement of Entry will be used when certificates are printed.
-If the name or date of birth on your certificates does not match your birth certificate it could cause you problems if you are asked to show your certificates to a potential employer for college/university at some time in the future.
+The details on your Statement of Entry are used by awarding bodies to print certificates.
+If the name or date of birth on your certificates does not match your birth certificate/passport it could cause you problems if you are asked to show your certificates to a potential employer or for college/university at some time in the future.
 You should also check that the subjects and tiers of entry you are entered for are correct and that no subjects are missing.

 Some students receive an allowance of 25% extra time.
 Where possible such candidates will be seated in a separate room or together to minimize disturbance from other candidates who finish earlier.
 The invigilators will include the additional time when they display the finishing time of your exam on the board.

 Teaching staff will be available to advise you on results day.
-If you feel strongly that it is necessary to make an enquiry about your result you should first consult the Head of Subject to obtain their advice as to the advisability of requesting a re-mark.
-You should be aware that your mark could go down as well as up or even stay the same.
-The examination boards make a charge for this service, which last year was £60.
+If you feel strongly that it is necessary to make an enquiry about your result you should first consult the Head of Subject to obtain their advice about post-result services.
+You should be aware that your mark/grade could be lowered, raised or stay as same.
+The examination boards make a charge for this service which is normally specified in an information leaflet you receive with your statement of result.